-Feeding chickens food scraps makes a lot of economic sense but they can’t eat everything.
-Make sure to learn what not to feed chickens to keep them healthy and happy!
+Feeding chickens kitchen scraps makes a lot of economic sense but they can’t eat everything.
+This list of 21 foods you should never feed your chickens is an important way to keep them healthy and happy!

 Wondering What CAN’T Chickens Eat?
 Here you go!

 I think it’s strange every time I go into the grocery store and see an egg carton that proudly proclaims the chickens were fed a vegetarian diet.
 If you have free-range chickens, you probably know that backyard chickens love to eat just about everything.
-Here’s the scoop on how to incorporate food scraps as well as what not to feed chickens.
+Here’s the scoop on how to incorporate food scraps into your chicken feed as well as what not to feed chickens.

 A while back, I shared a post with some of our favorite chicken treats, but it’s safe to feed them so much more than what’s included on that list.